-- Full design of code structure including memory management. - Test map for logic testing - First visual of level map and car graphics for approval - Complete animation frames for one car - Implementation of level scroll routines - Implementation of collision routines - Implementation of priority / masking / shadowing routines - Implementation of initial car code - Implementation of initial weapon routines - Implementation of collision on the car including shadowing and masking - Implementation of jumps, crashes and other reactionary parts for the car - Implementation of initial menu system - First build of complete track with complete car code and ability to drive around - Implementation of object place routines within a map including their animation routines - Implementation of collision, collection, reaction to placed objects in the map (such as ball, spark etc) - Implementation of multiple player code (although not yet linked) Cars selected by pressing select) to check that multiple cars can all operate - Implementation of collision routines between cars - Implementation of initial AI for computer controlled cars - implementation of sound routines and initial application - Further development of front end and menu system - Completion of weapon routines - Completion of human controlled car routines - Semi complete computer AI ready for tuning - First build of one player game allowing player to race computer cars - Implementation of all 28 cars (plus the 6 bonus cars) and allowing their choice from the menus - Addition of additional tracks and environments - Finalisation of all backgrounds including incidental object placements - First build of level completely populated and ready to test. - Further implementation of menu system etc - Implementation of Progress Table including password routines - Implementation of Best trial times including password routines - Completion of menu system. - Addition of music and final sound effects - Implementation of all options not so far implemented - Finalisation of player control / feel - Finalisation of computer Al - Finalisation of all in game aspects - Finalisation of menus - Beta delivery, complete and tested for main Acclaim QA testing - Continued testing and tuning - Master delivery - Any Nintendo faults repaired - Nintendo acceptance
+- Full conversion specification including detailed breakdown of game content including detailed specifications such as map sizes, animation frames, final cart size (assumed to be 8 meg max) but less if possible. - Full design of code structure including memory management. - Test map for logic testing - First visual of level map and car graphics for approval - Complete animation frames for one car - Implementation of level scroll routines - Implementation of collision routines - Implementation of priority / masking / shadowing routines - Implementation of initial car code - Implementation of initial weapon routines - Implementation of collision on the car including shadowing and masking - Implementation of jumps, crashes and other reactionary parts for the car - Implementation of initial menu system - First build of complete track with complete car code and ability to drive around - Implementation of object place routines within a map including their animation routines - Implementation of collision, collection, reaction to placed objects in the map (such as ball, spark etc) - Implementation of multiple player code (although not yet linked) Cars selected by pressing select) to check that multiple cars can all operate - Implementation of collision routines between cars - Implementation of initial AI for computer controlled cars - implementation of sound routines and initial application - Further development of front end and menu system - Completion of weapon routines - Completion of human controlled car routines - Semi complete computer AI ready for tuning - First build of one player game allowing player to race computer cars - Implementation of all 28 cars and allowing their choice from the menus - Addition of additional tracks and environments - Finalisation of all backgrounds including incidental object placements - First build of level completely populated and ready to test.

+- further implementation of menu system etc

+- Implementation of Progress Table including password routines

+- Implementation of Best trial times including password routines

+- Completion of menu system.

+- Addition of music and final sound effects

+- Implementation of all options not so far implemented

+- Finalisation of player control / feel

+- Finalisation of computer AI

+- Finalisation of all in game aspects

+- Finalisation of menus

+- Implementation of password entry system for regenerating the progress table and Best trial times

+- Beta delivery, complete and tested for main Acclaim QA testing

+- continued testing and tuning

+- Master delivery

+- Any Nintendo faults repaired

+- Nintendo acceptance

+- Finish and planning for follow up...

-17. Milestone Schedule
+10. Milestone Schedule